|

 put them in a crystal or glass dish and pour a mixture

-2. Place the dish in the sun for four days.
+of water and some alcohol over it.2.
+Place the dish in the sun for four days.
 Then drain the liquid using a filter

 and add the same amount of alcohol (e.g. grappa) for conservation.